Skip to main content

 • Air pollution

-These risk factors are largely based on causes that can be treated.
+These risk factors are largely based on treatable causes.
 They are also often linked to habits that you can actively change:

 • Get plenty of exercise, especially if you sit a lot during the day, for example at work.
 Make up for this in your free time.

 • Keep your mind fit.
-Try to bring variety into your everyday life: By not always walking the same routes, reading different things or learning something new such as a foreign language or a musical instrument, you will also stay mentally fit.
+Bring variety into your everyday life: take different routes, read new things, or learn a skill such as a foreign language or a musical instrument.

 • Maintain social contacts.
-Being together with other people is good for your mental and emotional health.
+Spending time with other people is good for your mental and emotional health.

 • Eat a healthy diet.
-A dietician can help you get the right nutrients and manage your weight.
+A dietician can help you choose the right nutrients and manage your weight.

 • Be careful when taking different medications at the same time.
-Ask at the pharmacy which medications are compatible with each other.
+Ask your pharmacist which medications are compatible with each other.

-A drug that prevents the development of dementia does not yet exist.
+There is currently no drug that can prevent the development of dementia.
 In very rare cases, dementia is hereditary, which increases the risk of developing the disease.
-However, this does not mean that you are certain to develop dementia.
-You can still influence many other risk factors.
+However, this does not mean that you will definitely develop dementia.
+Many other risk factors can still be influenced through your own lifestyle and health choices.

-Recommendations on diet, alcohol consumption and exercise can be found in these brochures:
+Recommendations on diet, alcohol consumption, and exercise can be found in the following brochures:

-• Nutrition brochure - Austrian Health Promotion Fund
+• Brochure on nutrition - Austrian Health Promotion Fund

 • Brochure on ageing - Austrian Health Promotion Fund